Bronchial challenge tests

 • avoid intense exercise six hours before your test.

-A bronchial challenge test is done in a hospital.
-But you won’t need to stay overnight.
+A bronchial challenge test is done in a hospital, but you will not need to stay overnight.
 The test usually takes up to 90 minutes.

-Before the test begins, you will be asked to do some other simple breathing tests, including spirometry.
+Before the test begins, you’ll be asked to do a simple breathing test called spirometry.
 This is to check your lung function.
-If the results are okay, then you can do the bronchial challenge test.
+If your lung function is not too low, then you can do the bronchial challenge test.

 Your breathing will be tested between each dose with spirometry.
 This is to check if there are any changes in your airways.

-Don’t worry – if any symptoms are triggered from the test, your specialist will be there to reassure, monitor, and treat you with a reliever medicine if necessary.
+If any symptoms are triggered from the test, your specialist will be there to reassure, monitor and treat you with a reliever medicine if needed.
+Usually your healthcare professional will be able to see if your airways are tightening from your results before you’re able to feel it.

 If your breathing gets worse quickly during the test, this may mean your airways are more sensitive.
 This could mean you have asthma.
 Your doctor will discuss your results with you and tell you if you need asthma treatments.